biotite-dev/biotite/doc/index.rst

 It can handle a major part of the typical workflow for sequence and biomolecular structure data:

-   - Searching in and fetching data from biological databases
+   - Searching and fetching data from biological databases
    - Reading and writing popular sequence/structure file formats
    - Analyzing and editing sequence/structure data
    - Visualizing sequence/structure data